Navigation

 - Invoice on client billing schedule: The contract line follows the client's billing cycle.
 This is the most common choice for MSP recurring revenue, because it consolidates fees onto a single invoice tied to one cadence per client.

 - Invoice on contract anniversary: The contract line follows its own start date.
-Useful when a specific agreement needs its own commercial rhythm — for example, a distinct anniversary-billed annual subscription that should not be reshaped to the client's main monthly cycle.
+Use it when a specific agreement needs its own rhythm.
+For example, an anniversary-billed annual subscription should keep its own date instead of being reshaped to the client's monthly cycle.

-The Contract Wizard exposes a contract-wide default for this setting, labeled Recurring Cadence Default, which applies to recurring lines created in the wizard.
-Contract lines configured with different invoice windows appear as separate invoiceable items in the Generate sub-tab, even when they belong to the same client.
+The Contract Wizard has a contract-wide default for this setting, labeled Recurring Cadence Default.
+It applies to the recurring lines you create in the wizard.
+Contract lines with different invoice windows appear as separate invoiceable items in the Generate sub-tab, even when they belong to the same client.

 For configuring contracts and lines, see 14.6.
 Creating Client Contracts and 14.7.
 Contract Lines, Presets, and Examples.